Onesco/docs-gen/package/README.md

-# docsgen
+# valdocs
 This is a fast JSON validator for Node.js API that auto generate JSON schema for validation using the super fast power of [AJV](https://www.npmjs.com/package/ajv) json schem validator, and also auto generate json file that mets the OPEN API specification for path operation documantation.

-The Docsgen package abstract the stress of documenting each API endpoints through an automated scripts that auto generate a live express swagger ui documentation page and allow you to focus on the key business logic of your application endpoints.
+The valdocs package abstract the stress of documenting each API endpoints through an automated scripts that auto generate a live express swagger ui documentation page and allow you to focus on the key business logic of your application endpoints.

 This package is highly insipred by FASTAPI which is a python library that makes the developing API supper fast while using python and seeks to introduce thesame speed for nodejs backend developers.